iansokolskyi/stemtrace/README.md

 ---

-**celery-flow** is not affiliated with the Celery project.
+**stemtrace** is not affiliated with the Celery project.
 Celery is a trademark of Ask Solem.